beejjorgensen/bgpython/src/bgpython_chapter_02_whatis.md

 ain't easy, but that's why it pays the big bucks.

-So you should expect that any time you see a programming problem in this book, on a programming challenge website, at school, or at work, that the answer will not be obvious.
-You're going to have to work hard and spend a lot of time to get through the first problem solving steps before you'll even be ready to start coding.
+So you should expect that any time you see a programming problem in this book, on a programming challenge website, at school, or work, that the answer will not be obvious.
+You're going to have to work hard and spend a lot of time to get through the first problem-solving steps before you'll even be ready to start coding.

 ## What is Python?